The International Law for Tribal People

 The only international law that can secure tribal peoples’ land rights is the International Labour Organization Convention 169.
 ILO 169 recognizes and protects tribal peoples’ land ownership rights, and sets a series of minimum UN standards regarding consultation and consent.

-ILO 169 has been around since 1989, but only twenty-two countries have ratified it so far.
+ILO 169 has been around since 1989, but only twenty-three countries have ratified it so far.
 At this rate, it will be another 170 years before every country has ratified the Convention.
 Every country that does so, strengthens its force, and gives tribal peoples a greater chance to survive and thrive.

 What does ILO 169 say?